‘Gold Rush’ Star Dave Turin Decides To Leave The Show

 Although the series recently wrapped up, Gold Rush: Pay Dirt will air on Friday, March 24 at 8 p.m.
 ET and the episode is titled “War and Peace.”
 During the episode, there will be further discussion about what transpired between Dave and Trey.
 For those who missed the season finale, the episode is available through Discovery GO.

 No matter what Dave Turin decides to do or where he goes, fans everywhere are wishing him luck in all his future endeavors.
-To keep track of what he’s doing and where he’s headed next, Dave Turin encourages fans to follow him on Facebook page or on his official website.
+To keep track of what he’s doing and where he’s headed next, Dave Turin encourages fans to follow him on Facebook or his official website.

 Are you a fan of the show?
 What do think about what transpired between Dave Turin and Trey Poulson?
 Leave your comments, thoughts, and opinions below.